Pool56/TrainAndSearch/README.md

    The idea for quality education starts with gathering information from certification courses of IBM SkillsBuild, IBM website  and webinars from the IBM events website.
 The first  step would be to use watsonx.ai to generate new text then use watsonx.governance to examine possibility of bias and copyright infringement.
 The second  step would be placing the generated content in  PowerPoint documents then sending them to people who could use them.
 Alternatively, the documents could be uploaded to the chat mode of the Watsonx. ai so as to ground responses based on the contents of the documents.
 We are also addressing the challenge of inequality by assisting the visually impaired to access online content more efficiently by use of plastic cards which function similar to braille  by using the lines and words engraved into plastic materials which illustrate content such as diagrams in the IBM SkillsBuild.
+We have placed powerpoint documents of the courses which we have made in the docs folder.
+We used Watsonx.ai to generate new text by either use of simple english or fine tuning the AI model to create new text based on career of person such as engineering or agriculture.
 The idea for clean water access also relies on the generated content from a course of titled Fundamentals of sustainability and Technology which outlines use of IBM ESG software such as Envizi.
 The first step would be to acquire  information obtained from using ESG software such as Maximo and the Environmental Intelligence Suite ,the information obtained could be details such as health score or numbers of failures.
 The information is then placed into excel documents by utilizing watsonx.ai and watsonx.orchestrate.